AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

 ```
 Yeah, the server returns nothing.
 And that's why it is not working.
 To further confirm this, I used [PCAPdroid](https://emanuele-f.github.io/PCAPdroid/), and that is also the case (I may write another blog post on this).
 But maybe we could brute force it?
-### Bruteforcing the API
+### Brute-forcing the API
-OK, Let's be honest, **bruteforcing public free APIs is NOT OK**, but this API is not even used in the app, so I don't think anyone would be bothered, and I am not going to abuse this API and flooding it with requests, just around 500 requests for once, and then it is done.
+OK, Let's be honest, **brute-forcing public free APIs is NOT OK**, but this API is not even used in the app, so I don't think anyone would be bothered, and I am not going to abuse this API and flooding it with requests, just around 500 requests for once, and then it is done.
 Tehran has around 160 stations currently, with more being built every year (hopefully).
 We have to start somewhere, so I tested this Python script:
 ```python
 import requests